- Home

 Pros

-- Adventure sports covered on all plan tiers
+- Adventure sports covered

-- Mental health and psychotherapy on Explorer and Premium
+- Mental health and psychotherapy included

 - Zero deductible on most plans -- every expense reimbursed